How to Get Glass Skin with Makeup: A Real Guide for Indian Skin - House Of Makeup

 What Glass Skin Actually Looks Like

 Glass skin is not about looking airbrushed or filtered.
 It is about skin that looks hydrated, smooth, and reflective in a way that is specific to healthy, well-moisturised skin.
-The key characteristics are a dewy, lit-from-within glow, evenness without a cakey or powdered finish, visible skin texture (it is not a completely matte or perfectly smooth look), and a finish that looks luminous even in natural daylight.
+The key characteristics are a dewy, lit-from-within glow, evenness without a cakey or powdered finish, visible skin texture, and a finish that looks luminous even in natural daylight.

 On Indian skin tones, glass skin looks different from how it is portrayed in Korean beauty marketing, which largely showcases fair, cool-toned complexions.
 On warm, golden, or deeper Indian complexions, glass skin reads as a rich, luminous warmth.
 It is more gold-toned than the pearl-white glow you see in most K-beauty references.
 This is not a limitation.
 It is genuinely more beautiful on our skin tones.